rinfz/stackfuck/README.md

+SF
+==

-Stackfuck interpreter in python...
-More to come (also fuck git and vi)
+Stackfuck interpreter in python.

+Sporadic development due to my lack of understanding of certain commands from the stackfuck specification.